singh1114/pythonprogramming/_posts/2020-10-27-scheduling-your-tweets-using-csv-with-python.md

 **Tweet regularly**

-First, I want to clarify that I am not a big fan of all the sh*t that goes on over Twitter where a user who started programming 7 days ago acts as an expert and is having a ton of followers and on the other hand, people with a lot of experience and good thought has none.
+First, I want to clarify that I am not a big fan of all the sh*t that goes on over Twitter where a user who started programming 7 days ago acts as an expert and is having a ton of followers and on the other hand, people with a lot of experience has none.

 But it doesn't matter if I like it or not, I have to increase the number of followers to sound more genuine and the key ingredient for that is `tweeting regularly`.